FLY WITH ME AS WE EXPLORE MY SPECIAL WORLD: Read, Learn, Enjoy

 The Promise Ring

-When the two loves of her life reached where she was standing, Andrew let go of little Zachary, who in turn raised his arms to Claire, wanting to be carried.
-She scooped the toddler and gave him a hug and showered him with kisses.
-Andrew gently pulled both of them in the circle of his arms, and lovingly said: “I guess those pick up and exit lines worked its magic, right?
-Happy Anniversary, sweetheart!
-As my promise stands when I gave you that ring seven years ago, I will never get tired of letting you feel my love, more today than yesterday.”
+When the two love of her life reached her, Andrew let go of little Zachary, who raised his arms for Claire to carry him.
+She scooped the toddler, hugged and showered him with kisses.
+Andrew gently pulled both of them in the circle of his arms.
+“Happy Anniversary, sweetheart!
+As my promise stands when I gave you that ring seven years ago, I will never get tired of letting you feel my love, more today and the days to come.”

 Sonata Of Love